Brioche bread is enriched and soft, buttery with a tender crumb, and absolutely delicious. This homemade recipe is an easy weekend project!

 Is Brioche bread hard to make?

-Brioche is easy to make as long as you have a stand mixer, because the dough is really soft and sticky and has a long knead time.
+Brioche is easy to make as long as you have a stand mixer --which I'll say again a stand mixer is one of the BEST kitchen investments I ever made, PERIOD-- because the dough is really soft and sticky and has a long knead time.
 Honestly, when I first started making brioche I was quite surprised at how simple it really is to whip up.